induktio/thinker/Readme.md

 SMACX Thinker Mod
 =================

 Thinker is an AI improvement mod for Alpha Centauri: Alien Crossfire.
 By patching the game to use an additional dll, new functionality can be developed in C++.
-This mod features substantially increased level of challenge in single player while providing many gameplay enhancements.
+This mod increases the level of challenge in single player while providing many gameplay enhancements.
 Some of the features include:

 * New production AI for bases
 * Improved terraforming AI (lots of condenser-farms, boreholes and forests)
-* Rewritten code for selecting social engineering models
+* Rewritten code for AI social engineering choices
 * AI builds more crawlers and deploys them better
-* AI will deploy colony pods much sooner instead of wandering on the map
+* AI deploys colony pods much sooner instead of wandering on the map
 * Unit auto design feature creates improved probe teams and AAA garrisons
 * Does not affect player-run factions
 * Minimal changes to vanilla game mechanics